sakuli/Docs/content/writing_tests/tutorial.md

 ## Native-testing Tutorial

-The example for this tutorial is to open the `10 Step Guide to E2E Monitoring` whitepaper only with native interaction and download the .
+For this tutorial we will create a test that opens the `10 Step Guide to E2E Monitoring` whitepaper only using native interaction and download the .
 For this we are going to set `testsuite.uiOnly=true` in the testsuite.properties.

-First we are going to open a chromium browser and navigate to the whitepaper section to download the whitepaper.
+First we are going to open a chromium browser, navigate to the whitepaper section and download the whitepaper.
 {{< highlight typescript >}}
 (async () => {
   const tc = new TestCase();